How to Read an Income Report from The Closing Docs

 The individual income report displays a single applicant’s deposit history over the prior year.

-1. Report Details
+1. Report Header

+The Total - 12 months time period is the total amount of income that the applicant has made during the entire time span of the report.
 Our income report generally includes 12-months worth of data.
 However, some banking institutions restrict the time frame according to their business policies.
 In any case, the report summary indicates the period covered.

 To learn more about our income data availability, click here.

-3. Net Income Summary
+3. Account Balances Summary

 Combined Income Report